-- In February, we entered into an Equity Forward amendment to the 2020 ATM Program, under which we may, from time to time, offer and sell shares under the equity distribution agreement pursuant to forward sale transactions.
-We have executed five forward sale agreements to sell 579,873 shares of our common stock with maturity dates ranging from March 2023 to June 2023.
-The future gross settlement value for the forward sale agreements is approximately \$394.8 million at an aggregate weighted-average forward sale price of \$680.77 per share.
+- In February, we entered into an equity forward amendment to the 2020 ATM Program, under which we may, from time to time, offer and sell shares under the equity distribution agreement pursuant to forward sale transactions (the "Equity Forward Amendment").
 See Note 12 within the Condensed Consolidated Financial Statements. - In March, we entered into a joint venture in the form of a limited liability partnership with PGIM to develop and operate additional xScale data centers in Asia-Pacific (the "Asia-Pacific 2 Joint Venture").
 See Note 6 within the Condensed Consolidated Financial Statements. - In March, we entered into an agreement to sell the Mexico 3 ("MX3") data center site in connection with the formation of a new joint venture with GIC, to develop and operate xScale data centers in the Americas (the "AMER 1 Joint Venture").
 See Note 5 within the Condensed Consolidated Financial Statements. - In April, we completed the acquisition of MainOne Cable Company Ltd. ("MainOne"), consisting of four data centers as well as a subsea cable and terrestrial fiber network.
 We acquired MainOne and its assets for a total purchase consideration of \$278.4 million.
 See Note 4 within the Condensed Consolidated Financial Statements. - In April, we issued \$1.2 billion aggregate principal amount of 3.900% Senior Notes due 2032 (the "2032 Notes").
 See Note 10 within the Condensed Consolidated Financial Statements. - In April, we closed on a joint venture in the form of a limited liability partnership with GIC, to develop and operate two xScale data centers in Seoul, Korea (the "Asia-Pacific 3 Joint Venture").
 Upon closing, we contributed \$17.0 million in exchange for a 20% partnership interest in the joint venture.
-See Note 6 within the Condensed Consolidated Financial Statements. - In April, we signed an agreement with Empresa Nacional De Telecomunicaciones S.A. ("Entel") to acquire a data center in Peru for a purchase price of PEN270.8 million, or approximately \$70.7 million at the exchange rate in effect on April 27, 2022.
-The acquisition of the data center in Peru is expected to close in the third quarter of 2022, pending the achievement of certain closing conditions.
-See Note 4 within the Condensed Consolidated Financial Statements - In May, we completed the acquisition of four data centers in Chile from Entel for a total purchase consideration of \$638.3 million at the exchange rate in effect on May 2, 2022.
-See Note 4 within the Condensed Consolidated Financial Statements.
+See Note 6 within the Condensed Consolidated Financial Statements. - In May, we completed the acquisition of four data centers in Chile from Empresa Nacional De Telecomunicaciones S.A. ("Entel") for a total purchase consideration of \$638.3 million at the exchange rate in effect on May 2, 2022.
+See Note 4 within the Condensed Consolidated Financial Statements. - In August, we completed the acquisition of a data center in Peru from Entel for a purchase consideration of \$80.3 million at the exchange rate in effect on August 1, 2022.
+See Note 4 within the Condensed Consolidated Financial Statements. - In August, we settled all five forward sale agreements under the Equity Forward Amendment and sold 579,873 shares of our common stock for approximately \$393.6 million, net of payment of commissions to sales agents and other offering expenses, at an aggregate weighted-average forward sale price of \$678.72 per share.
+See Note 12 within the Condensed Consolidated Financial Statements. - In August, we sold 580,833 shares under the 2020 ATM Program for approximately \$403.6 million in proceeds, net of payment of commissions to sales agents and other offering expenses.
+See Note 12 within the Condensed Consolidated Financial Statements.